-- (1) For offshore jurisdictions with restrictions on equity-based awards, the deferred award is delivered as cash. - (2) Applies to Senior Leaders, individuals with significant remuneration and other regulated roles that requires their STVR to be deferred in accordance with regulatory requirements.
+(1) Applies to Senior Leaders, individuals with significant remuneration and other regulated roles that requires their STVR to be deferred in accordance with regulatory requirements.

 2.2.1 Deferral of variable remuneration

 The table below provides a summary of the main deferral arrangements applicable to different roles across the Group.
 Employees in more senior roles (that have the potential to receive higher VR) have a greater portion of their VR deferred.